 - Must be able to travel around the region and to other areas of the country.

-Education and Experience: A bachelor’s degree or equivalent combination of training and experience.
+Education and Experience: Bachelor’s degree required or equivalent combination of training and experience.
 A master’s degree in business or public administration and management, and/or CFRE preferred.
 A minimum of five or more years of experience in individual major gift fundraising and working with volunteer boards and committees, preferably in higher education, or related field are required.
-Knowledge and appreciation for business, entrepreneurship, and management, required.
+Knowledge and appreciation for health sciences, preferred.

 Supervisory Controls: Incumbent must have a high level of independence in accomplishing the responsibilities of the position.
-Goals, priorities, and major projects are reviewed and discussed on an on-going basis with the AVP.
+Goals, priorities, and major projects are reviewed and discussed on an on-going basis with the UMKC Foundation Assistant Vice President.

 Guidelines: Guidelines are provided by the goals and objectives of the position, by fundraising strategies and techniques, by stewardship guidelines, and by the goals of the UMKC Foundation and the mission of the University.
 Confidentiality and discretion are mandatory.